Anticoagulation

 1. What causes thrombus formation among blood-contacting medical devices and what can be done to prevent thrombosis?

 Thrombus formation is a common cause of failure among blood-contacting medical devices.1 Blood is composed of cells and plasma.
 Plasma contains distinct proteins, and rapid adsorption of these plasma proteins onto non-biologic surfaces is thought to be the initiating event in thrombus formation.
-Protein adsorption on non-biologic surfaces promotes adhesion and activation of platelets, leukocytes, and the coagulation cascade leading to thrombus formation.
+Protein adsorption on non-biologic surfaces promotes adhesion and activation of platelets, leukocytes and the coagulation cascade leading to thrombus formation.

 Virchow’s triad dictates that three factors are critically important in the development of thrombosis: stasis, activation of coagulation, and endothelial injury, or foreign material surfaces, in the case of devices.
 Specifically for the Impella, the surface area allowing for thrombus formation is smaller compared to other devices, such as durable LVADs, and the fluid flow profile of the Impella is optimized to avoid any regions allowing for stagnation with low wall shear stress that might initiate thrombosis.
+Thrombus deposition may occur on the catheter and in the larger gap of the purge system, described in a later question.

 2. Why is systemic anticoagulation needed with Impella heart pumps?